 1. DogBone Tracking Dog Training System Kit

-Compared to piecemeal alternatives, this kit prioritizes a holistic, step-by-step method.
-The tradeoff is a higher initial investment, but it saves time and guesswork for those committed to effective training.
+Compared to piecemeal alternatives, this kit prioritizes a full training experience and ease of use.
+The main tradeoff is a higher upfront investment, but it delivers a more structured and effective training process.

 2. DogBone BloodTrail Scent Training Kit

-• Made in the USA: Consistent quality and reliability
+- Made in the USA: Ensures consistent quality and reliability.

 3. DogBone Shed Hunting Dog Training Kit

-• Proprietary antler scent: Teaches dogs to identify real shed odors
+- Proprietary antler scent: Mimics real shed odors to encourage nosework.

 4. DogBone Game Recovery RealHide Drag